khulnasoft-lab/design.khulnasoft.com/contents/usability/helping-users.md

 | <div class="app-styles"><gl-icon name="question-o" class="gl-text-blue-600" /></div>Use the outlined [question-o.svg](http://gitlab-org.gitlab.io/gitlab-svgs/?q=~question-o) icon in `$blue-600` (`#1068bf`) | <div class="app-styles"><gl-icon name="question" size="16" /></div>Use the solid icon [question.svg](http://gitlab-org.gitlab.io/gitlab-svgs/?q=~question) or a color other than blue |
 | <figure class="figure" role="figure" aria-label="Popover with link to documentation"><img class="figure-img" src="/img/help-popover-with-link.png" alt="Popover with link to documentation" role="img" style="max-width: 280px;" /><figcaption class="figure-caption" style="font-size: 16px;">Show information in the popover with a link to documentation</figcaption></figure> | <figure class="figure" role="figure" aria-label="Popover with link to documentation"><img class="figure-img" src="/img/help-tooltip.png" alt="Popover with link to documentation" role="img" style="max-width: 280px;" /><figcaption class="figure-caption" style="font-size: 16px;">Use the icon as a link or with a tooltip|

+## Providing reference information

+In some cases users might need to reference additional information for completing a task in the UI.
+When the content length is short, we can surface such information using the [drawer](/components/drawer) component.

+### When to use help drawers

+- When the help information is supplemental and not critical to the completion of a task.
+- When we expect the user to reference that information while performing tasks in the UI.
+- When the content is too long to show in a tooltip.
+- When the content is short enough to comfortably read in the drawer.

+### When not to use help drawers

+- When help content is a necessary part of the flow for completing a specific task, consider using a [modal](/components/modal) instead.
+- When help content is short, consider using a [popover](/components/popover) instead.
+- When help content is too long to comfortably read it in the drawer, consider using a popover and/or linking to the documentation instead.
+- When help content is not related to a specific concept or task.

+### Help drawer content guidelines

+There are two ways to pull in content into the Help drawer:

+- Pull the content directly from GitLab documentation (see this [merge request](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/82516) as an example)
+- Customize the content and store it in an .md file in the docs/TBD directory in the GitLab repository

+When the content can be pulled into the drawer from documentation without hurting the legibility of content, we should pull it directly from the documentation.
+When content is too long or is formatted in a way that hurts the legibility of content, we should customize the content and store it in a markdown file.

+When writing custom content, use the [documentation topic types guidelines.](https://docs.gitlab.com/ee/development/documentation/structure.html)

+### Linking to documentation in help drawers

+Links to the documentation should be used very sparingly since our goal is to present the information in the UI.
+When adding links to the drawer markdown file implementation should include a test to test the links between the drawers and docs.

+### Localization of Help Drawer content

+TBD

+### Help Drawer behavior

+For general guidelines follow the [drawer behavior documentation.](components/drawer/#behavior)

+- Help drawer trigger should be specific to the content of the drawer.
+For example, a "Syntax options" link opens a help drawer with syntax options documentation.